Economic and Political Overview

 Main Sectors of Industry

 The economy of Panama is largely dependent on the mining, agriculture, and timber industries.
 The country has one of the largest copper ore reserves in the world, as well as large reserves of gold, manganese, and iron.
 Hydropower is also a major natural resource in Panama as it supplies 60% of all electricity in the country.
 Additionally, 30% of the country's land is devoted to farming, as agriculture is one of the industries that contributes the most to the economy.
-Overall, agriculture accounts for 2.6% of GDP and employs 14.4% of the labour force - about 80% of all farmers in the country are family farmers.
-Panama produces mainly bananas and different varieties of vegetables, maize, sugarcane, rice, coffee, watermelons, cocoa beans, pineapples, potatoes, coconuts, soybeans, timber, milk, livestock and shrimp.
-In 2022, Panama saw good harvests, mainly due to above‑average precipitation (especially in the country's key-producing western region), good management, technological improvement, and the increase in hectares.
+Overall, agriculture accounts for 2.6% of GDP and employs 15% of the labour force (World Bank, latest data available) - about 80% of all farmers in the country are family farmers.
+Panama produces mainly bananas and different varieties of vegetables, maize, sugarcane, rice, coffee, watermelons, cocoa beans, pineapples, potatoes, coconuts, soybeans, timber, milk, livestock, and shrimp.
+For the agricultural year 2023-2024, the planting of 92,757 hectares has been scheduled, with the participation of 1,680 producers, projecting a harvest of 437,106 metric tons, equivalent to 9,616,332 quintals, with an average yield of 104 quintals per hectare (data National Directorate of Agriculture of the Ministry of Agricultural Development).

-The industrial sector is not very developed and contributes 27.7% of GDP, employing 17.7% of the labour force.
-43.6% of Panama land is forest land, so logging is a big industry in the country.
-The main industrial activities are in agribusinesses, dairy, sugar refining, apparel manufacturing, petroleum products, chemicals, paper and paper products, printing, furniture and building.
-Given the country's large mineral reserves, mining is the fastest growing industry in Panama.
-In 2022, the industry sectors that registered the highest growth rates were construction, brewing, and sugar milling
+The industrial sector is not very developed and contributes 26.2% of GDP, employing 17% of the labour force.
+More than 40% of Panama's land is forest land, so logging is a big industry in the country.
+The main industrial activities are in agribusinesses, dairy, sugar refining, apparel manufacturing, petroleum products, chemicals, paper and paper products, printing, furniture, and building.
+The manufacturing sector as a whole accounts for only 5% of GDP.

-Panama's economy is pegged to the dollar and the service industry is the biggest in the country, accounting for 66% of Panama’s GDP and employing 67.9% of the workforce.
+Panama's economy is pegged to the dollar and the service industry is the biggest in the country, accounting for 68.1% of Panama’s GDP and employing 68% of the workforce.
 Transport is the most important sector of the service industry, as it comprises the Panama Canal - the government’s chief revenue source.
-Other well-developed sectors are logistics, banking, the Colón Free Zone (a focal point for foreign investment in the manufacturing industry), insurance, container ports, boat registrations and tourism.
-Panama is also an important country for off-shore banking services.
-In 2022, the services sector showed a steady recovery following the pandemic, mainly led by the activity in the Panama Canal and a significant boost in tourism.
+Other well-developed sectors are logistics, banking, the Colón Free Zone (a focal point for foreign investment in the manufacturing industry), insurance, container ports, boat registrations, and tourism.
+Panama is also an important country for offshore banking services.

 Breakdown of Economic Activity By Sector Agriculture Industry Services